AndreLeEEEEE/Auto232/README.md

 frames if I get the exact measurements of the chain links.
 The single and double links seem to be of the same length, but two single link ends intrude on a double link's gap.
 A single link was measured to be around 4.25 inches and it's estimated that the gap is 80% of that.

+Update 6/29/2021: Rick hasn't finished the next version of the metal detector yet, but the overall functionality has reamined intact.
+The new changes include, a wired connection between the transmitter and receiver, the reversal of 0's and 1's, and a placeholder for "millimode".
+The first change is self-explanatory.
+The second change covers the fact that the transmitter now outputs a 0 when the detector approaches metal and a 1 when it moves away.
+This is the opposite from how it previously worked where a 1 was outputted when metal got close while a 0 appeared when metal moved away.
+The third change is still a work in progress.
+The plan is to turn on millimode by entering "ctrl+a" and to turn off millimode by entering "shift+a".
+However, millimode is currently activated by pressing "enter" and cannot be turned off via the Termite terminal.
+During millimode, the transmitter only prints out a placeholder of @7 next to every data entry.
+Rick plans to finish millimode by next Thursday.